 Director of Security.
 He's one of the strongest Gonin, but sadly not the brightest.
 He's quick to anger and is the butt of many jokes.
 However, he admits that he and Glogg form an invincible pair.
 He's in charge of Mount Terroir.

 A big lava monster and the spirit of Mount Terroir.
-Mirabo headed there to calm him down, but Riesling kidnapped Mirabo and used her accidentally used her to drive the beast insane, not reading his instructions or knowing that Maribo was needed, too.
-Moltan must be put back to sleep in order to stop the destruction.
+Mirabo headed there to calm him down, but Riesling kidnapped Mirabo and accidentally used her to drive the beast insane, not reading his instructions or knowing that Maribo was needed, too.
+Moltan must now be put back to sleep in order to stop the destruction.

 Dishing Out Dirt: There are several stone spikes in his body — posibly his "ribs" — and he can launch them at you.